-- 5.1 Safeguarding and promoting the welfare of children is defined in KCSIE (September 2023) as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and
+- 5.1 Safeguarding and promoting the welfare of children is defined in Working Together (2023) as: - providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing impairment of children's mental and physical health or development;

-- taking action to enable all children to have the best outcomes. - 5.2 For the purposes of this policy, the term 'safeguarding' refers to everything all academies do to keep children safe and promote their welfare, including (but not limited to): - Supporting students' health, safety and well-being, including their mental health; - Meeting the needs of children with special educational needs and/or disabilities; - The use of reasonable force; - Meeting the needs of children with medical conditions; - Providing first aid; - Educational visits; - Intimate care and emotional wellbeing; - Online safety and associated issues; - Appropriate arrangements to ensure Academy security, taking into account the local context; - Keeping children safe from risks, harm and exploitation; and - Child protection. - 5.3 Child protection is part of safeguarding and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm. - 5.4 Abuse is a form of maltreatment of a child.
+- ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, wherever possible and where this is in the best interests of the children; and - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework. - 5.2 For the purposes of this policy, the term 'safeguarding' refers to everything all academies do to keep children safe and promote their welfare, including (but not limited to): - Supporting students' health, safety and well-being, including their mental health; - Meeting the needs of children with special educational needs and/or disabilities; - The use of reasonable force; - Meeting the needs of children with medical conditions; - Providing first aid; - Educational visits; - Intimate care and emotional wellbeing; - Online safety and associated issues; - Appropriate arrangements to ensure Academy security, taking into account the local context; - Keeping children safe from risks, harm and exploitation; and - Child protection. - 5.3 Child protection is part of safeguarding and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm. - 5.4 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment on others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear, or experience its effects.
+Children may be abused in a family or in an institutional or extra-familial contexts by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children. - 5.5 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - 5.6 Child on child abuse refers to the abuse of a child or children perpetrated by another child or children.
-Child on child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between children; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery); - upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).1
+Children may be abused by an adult or adults or by another child or children. - 5.5 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Working Together (2023) states that Neglect may involve a parent of carer failing to: - Provide adequate food, clothing, and shelter (including exclusion from home or abandonment). - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate caregivers). - Ensure access to inappropriate medical care or treatment. - Provide suitable education. - 5.6 Child on child abuse refers to the abuse of a child or children perpetrated by another child or children.
+Child on child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between children; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence);